-MLA Format is a citation format created by the Modern Language Association.
-It is used for research papers in many college classes, including English classes.
+Created by the Modern Language Association, MLA is a citation format used for research papers in many college classes, including English classes.
 Your instructor will tell you if MLA format is required.

 Citation formats are rules and guidelines that make writing styles uniform within a specific work or publication.
 They cover the following: